top of page

 • Trouble starting the vehicle

-We test fuel pressure and inspect filters to ensure your engine is getting the fuel it needs at Marble Falls Auto Center.
+At Marble Falls Auto Center, we test fuel pressure and inspect filters to ensure your engine is getting the fuel it needs.

 Faulty Mass Airflow Sensor (MAF)

-The MAF sensor helps regulate your engine’s air/fuel ratio.
-If it sends incorrect readings, your car may run lean or rich, both of which affect performance.
+The MAF sensor regulates your engine’s air/fuel ratio.
+If it sends incorrect readings, your car may run either too lean or too rich, both affecting performance.

 Watch for: